Dean20030514/CSE-4095-Deep-Learning-Project-Proposal-Pneumonia-Detection-from-Chest-X-Rays-new/docs/PRESENTATION_SCRIPT.md

 ## Slide 14: Calibration Analysis (35 seconds)

-**[Visual: Calibration curve and binned table]**
+**[Visual: Calibration reliability diagram]**

 "Calibration measures whether the model's confidence matches reality.
+Our model achieves excellent calibration:

-Our expected calibration error is 0.025—excellent, below the 0.05 threshold for well-calibrated models.
+**Expected Calibration Error is 0.012**—well below the 0.05 threshold for well-calibrated models.

-Ninety percent of predictions have over 0.9 confidence and are 98% accurate.
-However, the model is slightly overconfident on borderline cases in the 0.4-to-0.5 range.
+**Brier Score is 0.020**—very close to zero, indicating accurate probability predictions.

+What this means: When our model says it's 95% confident, it's actually correct about 95% of the time.
+The predicted probabilities are trustworthy for clinical decision-making.

-For deployment, we should flag low-confidence predictions for mandatory human review."
+For deployment, we still recommend flagging borderline predictions (40-60% confidence) for mandatory radiologist review."

 ---